Cases of Covid-19 are declining, but experts say children should be vaccinated as much as possible.The reason is here | ExBulletin

 Her answer is yes.

+“The truth is that if all adults are vaccinated, children don’t need to be vaccinated,” he said.
+Edwards, Cleveland’s UH Rainbow Babys and Children’s Hospital, Associate Medical Director of Pediatric Infection Control.

-“I don’t think it’s a problem because that would make the community very small, but we know that many adults aren’t vaccinated, and as a result, some Children are vulnerable.
-They need vaccines. “
+“I don’t think it’s a problem because that would make the community very small, but I know that a significant proportion of adults aren’t vaccinated, and as a result, some children.
+We are vulnerable and need vaccines for that. “

+Currently, more than 70% of adults receive at least one Covid-19 vaccine in only 12 states.It is not clear if or when the United States will reach Herd immunity, But doctors say children as well as adults need to play a role.

+“To reach the threshold for reaching herd immunity, we need to add another group of children to be vaccinated,” he said.
+Dr. Claire Bougard, Pediatrician and Medical Director of Children’s National’s Covid-19 Vaccine Program.

 Everyone has the right to ask questions, “think about this, especially when it comes to children,” said Bougard.

 “I’m the mother of children aged 3 and 6.
 Frankly, just knowing how destructive the disease is medically and socially destructive to the children is the child.
 I can’t wait for them.
-Get the vaccine as long as it’s proven safe in their age group.
-I think they all give them the freedom they’ve been patiently waiting for.
+As long as they have proven safe in their age group, I need to get a vaccine.
+I think it only gives them the freedom they all have been patiently waiting for. . “

 They may not wait that long.